thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 Accurate subsample displacement estimation is a necessity in ultrasound elastography because of the small deformations that occur and the subsequent application of a derivative operation on local displacements.
-Many commonly used subsample estimation techniques introduce significant bias errors.
-In this paper we examine an unbiased approach to subsample displacement estimations that consists of 2D windowed-sinc interpolation with numerical optimization.
+Many of the commonly used subsample estimation techniques introduce significant bias errors.
+In this paper we examine an unbiased approach to subsample displacement estimations that consists of two-dimensional windowed-sinc interpolation with numerical optimization.
 We find that a Welch or Lanczos window with Nelder-Mead simplex or regular-step gradient descent optimization is well suited for this purpose.
 Little improvement is seen with a sinc window radius greater than four data samples.
-The strain signal-to-noise ratio is compared to other parabolic and cosine interpolation methods, and it is found that the strain signal-to-noise ratio is improved over parabolic interpolation from 11.0 to 13.6 in the axial direction and 0.7 to 1.1 in the lateral direction at 1% axial strain.
-The improvement was greatest for small strains and tracking in the lateral direction.
-The applicability is proven not to rely on special properties of the image or similarity function by demonstrating its effectiveness after applying a regularization technique.
+The strain signal-to-noise ratio obtained in a uniformly elastic phantom is compared to other parabolic and cosine interpolation methods, and it is found that the strain signal-to-noise ratio is improved over parabolic interpolation from 11.0 to 13.6 in the axial direction and 0.7 to 1.1 in the lateral direction for a applied 1% axial deformation.
+The improvement was most significant for small strains and displacement tracking in the lateral direction.
+The applicability of this approach is also proven to not rely on special properties of the image or similarity function by demonstrating its effectiveness after applying a previously described regularization technique.

 ----------------